 Do not be discouraged if one immunosuppressive drug doesn’t work for you.
 Try another.
 It might work better.
 There doesn’t seem to be a test to determine which molecules in the immune system are causing an individual’s RA or which biologic will work best.

 Read the drug package insert.
 Informative.
 The difficulty of it is thin paper and a small font.
 The information is helpful.

 Visit the Orencia website.
-Full of information.
+It is full of information.
 Also read the section intended for medical people as well.

 RA biologics are magic bullets for many of us.
 But they come with serious cautions.
 It is a smart person who checks out the cautions and determines two things.
 First, she needs to determine what is her individual risk and what she will need to do to protect herself.
 Second, she needs to weigh her need for relief with the cost of the biologic and with the possible complications.
 Doctors recommend, but we need to determine what is the right choice for us.